fredex42/mr-pushy/README.md

 2. CSV format, as a Unix standard UTF-8 text file, with two colums where the second column indicates the filepath

-This file should be called `to_flush.lst` and in the directory that you are running the program from.
+See the samples in `src/test/resources` for examples that are used in testing.

 #### Arguments
+You must specify the path to the list of files you want to upload as the only conventional commandline argument.
+The program will exit if you don't do this.

 Runtime parameters are specified as system properties.
 They can be specified on the commandline using the standard -Dparameter=value syntax: